Wye College Agricola Club History

 The College Today

 The College Campus was closed by Imperial College London at the end of June 2009 and the properties and land of the former Wye College were transferred to the Imperial Endowment Fund.
 In 2015 Imperial College sold the Campus to Telereal Trillium, a major UK development company.
 Telereal Trillium have produced a Master plan for the campus and have applied for planning permission to renovate the Medieval and Edwardian buildings to create 40 private dwellings; a housing estate of 40 houses on Occupation Road and 20 house at the old ADAS site.
-As of March the renovation of the Medieval and Edwardian buildings has received planning permission and work is to start during the summer.
+The renovation of the Medieval and Edwardian buildings has received planning permission and work start in early 2023 and as of October 2023 work is well advanced on the roofs and the five new builds.